CVPIA-OSC/lateFallRunDSM/README.md

 ### Scenario Functionality

-Scenario functionality within the `lateFallRunDSM` models the effect of restoration actions on Fall run Chinook.
+Scenario functionality within the `lateFallRunDSM` models the effect of restoration actions on Late-Fall run Chinook.
 The [CVPIA SIT (Science Integration Team)](http://cvpia.scienceintegrationteam.com/) has developed restoration action portfolioscomposed of actions preformed on watersheds over a set time period.

 There are seven predefined scenarios that were developed by the CVPIA SIT.
 Additional scenarios can be defined by creating a `scenario_df` describing watershed, action, start year, end year, and units of effort.
 For additional description on how to build a scenario view `load_scenario` documentation by searching `?DSMscenario::load_scenario()`